Why is Mindfulness Important for PTSD?

 Under non-trauma circumstances, a person’s stress hormone levels will temporary rise in reaction to a threat.
 When the threat has passed, these levels will return back to normal.
 What a great machine our body is!

-These constant elevated levels of stress hormones contribute to an array of different factors: memory and attention problems, difficulty concentrating, feeling irritable and easily agitated digestive issues and trouble sleeping.
+These constant elevated levels of stress hormones contribute to an array of different factors: memory and attention problems, difficulty concentrating, feeling irritable and easily agitated, feeling highly anxious and on edge, digestive issues and trouble sleeping.
 If you think about why this is happening; when your body is in a constant state of stress, your brain is more preoccupied with keeping you alive than having you solve mathematical equations or finish reading a Harry Potter book.
 Makes sense right?

 Except now, in the case of PTSD, you are on high alert.

 Being traumatized means that you are, subconsciously, organizing your life as if the trauma is still happening.
 Sights and sounds in daily life trigger you to have flashbacks about the trauma, your emotions are hypervigilant and in constant alertness to any kind of danger, and your energy is focused on silencing the inner chaos.
 Over time, the stress response can become dysregulated, leading to chronic physical and mental health problems.
 Understanding the complex interplay between the body’s stress response and PTSD is essential for effective treatment and recovery.

 And this is exactly why practicing mindfulness is so important!